 - at home (using a Medicare-approved provider)

-Medicare Part C plans are also known as Medicare Advantage plans.
+Medicare Part C plans are also known as Medicare Advantage.
 Unlike parts A and B, they’re offered by private companies that have been approved by Medicare.

 Part C plans include the coverage provided by parts A and B. This includes medically necessary PT.
 If you have a Part C plan, you should check for information regarding any plan-specific rules for therapy services.